Elimination from postseason contention: Modern era

-While a team that has been officially eliminated must still play its remaining games, the team's behavior may differ from one that is striving for the postseason or has already clinched the playoffs.
+While a team that has been officially eliminated must still play its remaining games on the regular season schedule, the team's behavior may differ from one that is striving for the postseason or has already clinched the playoffs.
 And among those "eliminated" teams, the teams' behavior will vary.

 Oftentimes a team would be eliminated from clinching a division title, home field advantage, or other postseason advantages, but the wildcard or lower-seeded spot might still be attainable thus some teams may play with an effort to win in order to choose its first-round opponents.

-When the team is eliminated entirely from postseason contention it does not need to worry about winning to qualify for the postseason, and the urgency to win may be lower.
+When the team is eliminated from postseason contention, it does not need to worry about winning to qualify for the postseason, and the urgency to win may be lower.
 As a result, coaches may give playing time to backup and other lesser players who would not be used when a win is urgent, thereby giving them some real-game experience in an attempt to develop them.
 This is especially true at the high school and college levels, especially if a coach sees a number of players that are "promising".
 Former starters (such as seniors on a high school or college team) will often still be asked to play a role in helping develop their younger teammates, but their roles may be different than before.
 Additionally, a team may take greater risks during the remaining games in order for players to master new skills or try plays a coaching staff believes will help them win in the future.
 And if a team has many younger players the coaching staff will sometimes play different combinations of players to see which ones work best together, another building block for future seasons.

-Some teams eliminated from the playoffs before the trade deadline will hold a "fire sale", where they trade away many of its veteran players, especially expensive star players, to other teams for less expensive and usually younger players.
+Some teams who are practically or even mathematically eliminated before the trade deadline will hold a "fire sale", where they trade away many of its veteran players, especially expensive star players, to competing teams for less expensive and usually younger players.
 Teams usually have a fire sale for financial reasons.
 The term "fire sale" is generally thought of as different from merely "rebuilding" a team, because during a rebuilding process, teams often obtain players who are already in the major leagues or who are close to being major-league-ready, while retaining at least some of their key veterans (such as a franchise player) while also getting players from their minor league system; most rebuilding teams have few veterans remaining to jettison in the first place.
 On the other hand, trades in a fire sale often bring a team draft picks and prospects who have little to no major-league experience in their sport, in exchange for proven, experienced veterans.
 The term "fire sale" also comes from the perception that the team is trying to get rid of all its players.
 Getting rid of veterans and stars with high salaries does reduce the payroll which saves the team money for the remainder of the season.